QinlinChen/QinlinChen.github.io/index.md

 ## About

-I am studying for a Ph.D. degree in the [Pascal Research Group](https://pascal-lab.net/) at Nanjing University.
-I am supervised by [Yue Li](https://yuelee.bitbucket.io/) (李樾).
+I am studying for a Ph.D. degree in the [Pascal Research Group][pascal] at Nanjing University.
+I am supervised by [Yue Li][yueli] (李樾).
 I have my interest in programming languages, software reliability methods, and infrastructure systems.
 Currently I am focusing on applying modern PL&SE techniques to hardware descrpition languages.

 ## Education